Benchmarking LLMs' Mathematical Reasoning with Unseen Random Variables Questions: RV-Bench Learderboard

 Different values of $S_{\mathcal{G}^{(i)}}$ reflect varying degrees of LLMs' understanding of the question pattern corresponding to $q^{(i)}_{\textsc{Sp}}$.
 These degrees are categorized as \textbf{complete understanding} $\left(S_{\mathcal{G}^{(i)}} = 1\right)$, \textbf{partial understanding} $\left(S_{\mathcal{G}^{(i)}} = 0.5\right)$, and \textbf{collapsed understanding} $\left(S_{\mathcal{G}^{(i)}} = 0\right)$ of $q^{(i)}_{\textsc{Sp}}$, respectively.

-Figure~\ref{fig:com_coll} presents the average frequency of various understandings for each correctly answered original problem and the average pattern understanding score obtained by the corresponding RVQ group across different LLMs.
-Furthermore, we highlight the models in the colored shaded area with an average score below 0.6, we consider that these models demonstrate inconsistency in their question pattern understanding.
+Due to space considerations, the detailed visualization of the average frequency of various understanding behaviors and the average pattern understanding score of all the LLMs is provided in the Appendix.
+We directly turn to the corresponding conclusion.
+Based on that analysis, we identify that models with an average score below 0.6 demonstrate significant inconsistency in their question pattern understanding.
 In other words, these models do not perform genuine mathematical reasoning capability on \textsc{RV-Bench}.

 What can be concluded from the previous observation is that: the performance of nearly all LLMs on \textsc{MATH-RV} is significantly better than their performance on \textsc{LeetCode-RV}.
 One possible reason for this discrepancy is the higher task difficulty and complexity of \textsc{LeetCode-RV} and \textsc{LeetCode-Sp}.
 Beyond this, we introduce another explanation based on our findings: \textbf{\textit{the mathematical reasoning capabilities of LLMs partially depend on the data distribution involved in their training, which does not generalize well across mathematical reasoning tasks.}} Following our motivation for selecting LeetCode-related data, which is primarily utilized for enhancing coding skills and kept ``unseen'' for mathematical reasoning tasks.
 For questions in \textsc{MATH-RV}, although these RVQs remain new to the LLMs, it is highly likely that they have encountered MATH training sets with same-source problems within the same distribution to enhance their mathematical reasoning capabilities.
 Through this, LLMs can develop specific proficiency in MATH-related data.
 However, such proficiency is relatively scarce on LeetCode.
 Deducing from the performance variance, this proficiency does not generalize well, even when directly applied to similar mathematical reasoning tasks.